MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/tax-service-set-up-environment-master-data-lookup.md

 ## <a name='virtual'></a> Enable Microsoft Dataverse virtual entities
 The visibility of the virtual entities from Finance and Operations apps must be set to **Yes** before it can be consumed by the Tax Calculation configuration.

+> [!NOTE]
-> [!Note] You can skip this step by enabling the Tax Calculation related virtual entities in [Step 8 - Setup the connected application for Tax Calculation]() with just one click.
-But, it is recommended to enable at least one virtual entity manually, which indicates the connection between Finance and Operations apps and Dataverse is well established.
+> You can skip this step by enabling the Tax Calculation related virtual entities in [Step 8 - Setup the connected application for Tax Calculation](#import) with just one click.
+However, we recommend that you enable at least one virtual entity manually, which indicates the connection between finance and operations apps and Dataverse is well established.

 1. In the **Administration** page, click on the filter button on the right-up corner.
 [![Administration filter button.png](./media/tcs-dataverse-master-data-lookup-9.png)](./media/tcs-dataverse-master-data-lookup-9.png)